-- Field separator character for CSV files Select between a comma and semi-colon for exported CSV bug lists. - After changing a bug This controls what page is displayed after changes to a bug are submitted.
-The options include to show the bug just modified, to show the next bug in your list, or to do nothing. - · Add individual bugs to saved searches enable or disable the ability to add individual bugs to saved searches. - When viewing a bug, show comments in this order controls the order of comments.
-Options include "Oldest to Newest", "Newest to Oldest" and "Newest to Oldest, but keep the bug description at the top". - Show a quip at the top of each bug list controls whether a quip will be shown on the Bug list page.
+- Bugzilla's general appearance (skin) select which skin to use.
+Bugzilla supports adding custom skins. - Field separator character for CSV files Select between a comma and semi-colon for exported CSV bug lists. - Automatically add me to the CC list of bugs I change set default behavior of CC list.
+Options include "Always", "Never", and "Only if I have no role on them". - Language used in email select which language email will be sent in, from the list of available languages. - After changing a bug This controls what page is displayed after changes to a bug are submitted.
+The options include to show the bug just modified, to show the next bug in your list, or to do nothing. - Enable tags for bugs turn bug tagging on or off. - When viewing a bug, show comments in this order controls the order of comments.
+Options include "Oldest to Newest", "Newest to Oldest" and "Newest to Oldest, but keep the bug description at the top". - Show a quip at the top of each bug list controls whether a quip will be shown on the Bug list page. - Zoom textareas large when in use (requires JavaScript) enable or disable the automatic expanding of text areas when text is being entered into them.

-5.10.3.
+5.10.2.
 Email Preferences